Aeroluna/LunaCoopMod/README.md

 - Increased Deimos Viking's Gatling Cannon damage from 18 to 18 (+12 vs Mechanical).

-Copied bonus vs mechanical from Versus.
+Copied bonus vs. mechanical from Versus.

 - Increased range of Sovereign Battlecruiser's Mini Yamato Cannon from 6 to 8.